WARP-LAB/WARP-GUIDES-WEBPACK/04-html-and-cache/readme.md

 inject: 'body'
 ```

-And remove those lines where we manually inject assets from *index.template.ejs*.
+and removing lines in *index.template.ejs*  where assets are manually specified.
 Currently we will keep our manual injection points.

 ---
 # Cache busting by using hashes
 ---

 Till now HTML always referenced to `index.js|css`.
 This is bad as those files in real world have to be cached.
 As the filenames do not change then user will not get our new webapp version!
-HTML building allows us to use cache busting by changing filenames of our outputs on new builds!
+HTML building allows us to use cache busting by changing filenames of our outputs on new builds.

 Currently when building HTML (and previously when doing *manual* `index.html`) the built output looks something like this